 The census date is the last day you can withdraw from a unit without incurring any financial or academic penalty for that unit of study.
 The census date is usually set at 20% of the study period for each trimester and will be published in advance.
 The census dates are outlined in the SAE’s Fee Schedule.

 The maximum time you are able to defer study is 12 months.

-FEE‑HELP is a ln Australian Governement loan scheme that assists eligible fee paying students pay all or part of their tuition fees.
+FEE‑HELP* is an Australian Government loan scheme that assists eligible fee paying students pay all or part of their tuition fees.
 It cannot be used for additional study costs such as accommodation or text books.
 The total amount of FEE‑HELP a person can use is known as the ‘FEE‑HELP limit’.

 Once a person begins using FEE‑HELP, the amount of FEE‑HELP they have left to use is known as their ‘FEE‑HELP balance’.

 * Terms and conditions apply.
 For the latest updates regarding FEE-HELP please refer to sae.edu.au/fees